AbsaOSS/living-doc-generator/living_documentation_regime/README.md

 ### Regime Inputs
 - **liv-doc-repositories** (optional, `default: '[]'`)
   - **Description**: A JSON string defining the repositories to be included in the documentation generation.
-  - **Usage**: List each repository with its organization name, repository name, query labels and attached projects you want to filter if any.
-Only projects with these titles will be considered.
-For no filtering projects, leave the list empty.
+  - **Usage**: Provide a list of repositories including the organization name, repository name, query labels, and any attached projects you wish to filter.
+The query-labels and projects-title-filter parameters are optional.
+Only issues with the specified labels and projects will be fetched.
+To fetch all issues (all labels), either omit these parameters or leave the lists empty.
   - **Example**:
     ```yaml
     with: